KimJS0328/sprinkler/README.md

 ## 🦷 Requirements

 Please install below packages for Sprinkler.
+We recommed using `pip` command as sprinkler.

 * python 3.8+
 * pydantic 2.4.2+